Parents allowed to opt out of in-person education in fall, 'high-risk' sports to resume

 TRENTON — Parents and caregivers will be allowed to opt out of in-person education and choose all remote learning for their children in the fall, Gov. Phil Murphy announced during his 97th coronavirus briefing Monday.

-Murphy said that there are a lot of "moving parts" when it comes to reopening schools in the fall and he would like to "recapture some semblance of in-person education that no state does like New Jersey."
+Murphy said there are a lot of “moving parts” when it comes to reopening schools in the fall, and he would like to “recapture some semblance of in-person education that no state does like New Jersey.”

+Some schools have started Phase 1, which lasts two weeks and consists primarily of 90-minute, noncontact workouts.

+Phase 2 begins no sooner than July 27, and consists of two-hour workouts and weight room activity.
+Schools must complete Phase 1 before they can begin Phase 2.

-Meanwhile, New Jersey saw another 177 positive cases of COVID-19 bringing the total number of cases to 176,963, according to the latest numbers.
+Meanwhile, New Jersey saw another 177 positive cases of COVID-19, bringing the total number to 176,963, according to the state Department of Health.

 “That may be causing our case numbers to be lower,” Persichilli said.